Harmanjot Singh Khabra: East Bengal

 On 30 April 2009, it was announced that Khabra had signed with I-League side East Bengal ahead of the 2009–10 I-League season.
 Khabra played in the 2009–10 Federation Cup final against Shillong Lajong FC on 3 January 2010.
 In the penalty shoot-out, Khabra missed his chance, but East Begal won 0–3, when Sanju Pradhan found the net in the last take of the match.
 Khabra made his continental debut during the 2010 AFC Cup while playing for East Bengal.
 He played his debut continental match as a substitute for Nirmal Chettri on 10 March 2010 against Al-Ittihad Club, which ended in a 1–4 loss for East Bengal.
 He was part of the team that won the 2011 Indian Super Cup.
 He then represented East Bengal once in the 2011 AFC Cup against Persipura Jayapura on 10 May 2011, which drew 1–1 at full-time.
 Khabra was on the bench for the 2012 IFA Shield final against United SC on 16 March 2012.
 The match went goalless for 120 minutes.
-East Bengal emerged champions after winning the penalty shoot-out 4–2.
-He also played in the 2012 AFC Cup, where he started his campaign on 6 March 2012 in a 0–1 defeat of Al-Oruba FC.
-Khabra scored his debut goal for the club on 10 November 2012 against Air India FC, which they won 0–3 thanks to his brace.
+East Bengal emerged champions after winning the penalty shootout 4–2.
+Khabra also played in the 2012 AFC Cup, where he started his campaign on 6 March 2012 in a 0–1 defeat of Al-Oruba FC.
+Khabra scored his debut goal for the club on 10 November 2012 against Air India FC, which East Bengal won 0–3 thanks to his brace.
 In the Kolkata Derby against Mohun Bagan on 9 December, in front of a crowd of 100,000, Khabra scored the opening goal of the match.
 Unfortunately, the match was abandoned when violence broke out between the spectators.
 Khabra won his last silverware of the season, when East Bengal defeated Dempo SC in the final of 2012 Federation Cup on 30 September 2012 by a score of 3–2.
 Khabra was appreciated by pundits and the media for his performance in the 2012–13 season.